-- 1. Click the Titles button on the left side of the window to view the titles collection. - 2.
-Click on a title style to preview it in the player and choose the titles you want to use.
-To add titles to your favorites, click the heart icon - 3.
+- 1. Click the Titles button on the left side of the window to view the titles collection. - 3.
 Pick a title style and drag it onto the title track of the Timeline.
 Put it right above the video track, onto the time where you want it to appear.

-4. You can link titles to the clips by clicking the link icon on the left side of the title track, so that the titles will move with the clip.
+4. You can link titles to the clips by clicking the link icon 🕣 on the left side of the title track, so that the titles will move with the clip.